About international Confirmation Training

 2. Remote assignments

-All the participants of the confirmation training have to complete the same remote assignments: a letter (October), an email letter and an invitation to the Moodle learning platform (February) and a letter (May).
+All the participants of the confirmation training have to complete the same remote assignments: a letter (October/November), an email letter and an invitation to the Moodle learning platform (February) and a letter (May).
 You have to find out whether you have attended religious education and, if you have, what it has been like.
 If you have not attended religious education, you get a few extra assignments.
-You are considered to have completed each assignment when you have answered all the questions.
-If you do not hand in your remote assignments before the confirmation camp, you will have to complete them during the camp in your free time.
+You are considered to be completed each assignment when you have answered all the questions.
+If you do not hand in your remote assignments before the camp, you will have to complete them during the camp in your free time.

 3. The camp